Get started for developers get-started-developers

 2. Configure datastreams: Create and configure a datastream in Adobe Experience Platform Data Collection with Journey Optimizer enabled.
 Learn more in the datastreams documentation.

-3. Enable web push notifications (optional): Configure the pushNotifications property in your Web SDK configuration and use the sendPushSubscription command to register push subscriptions.
+3. Enable web push notifications (optional): Web push notifications are now generally available.
+Configure the pushNotifications property in your Web SDK configuration and use the sendPushSubscription command to register push subscriptions.
+Learn about web push configuration.

 Implement code-based experiences (Web SDK)